MindPointGroup/cloudfrunt/README.md

 2. Any other distribution that contains the specific domain in the HOST header will receive the request and respond to it normally.

 This is what allows the domains to be hijacked.
-There are many cases where a CloudFront user does not to list every domain received in the HOST headers.
+There are many cases where a CloudFront user fails to list all the necessary domains that might be received in the HOST headers.
 For example:

 * The domain "test.disloops.com" is a CNAME record that points to "disloops.com".
 * The "disloops.com" domain is set up to use a CloudFront distribution.
 * Because "test.disloops.com" was not added to the "Alternate Domain Names (CNAMEs)" field for the distribution, requests to "test.disloops.com" will fail.
 * Another user can create a CloudFront distribution and add "test.disloops.com" to the "Alternate Domain Names (CNAMEs)" field to hijack the domain.

-I know that many CloudFront distributions share the same infrastructure but I think it is bizarre that the unique CloudFront distribution endpoints in the request are effectively ignored.
+This means that the unique endpoint that CloudFront binds to a single distribution is effectively meaningless.
+A request to one specific subdomain is not limited to the CloudFront distribution it is associated with.

 #### Disclaimer